A Single Catholic Parish

 EVERYBODY in the Upper Peninsula

 In 2010, the field of membership was expanded to include anybody who lived, worked, or worshipped in the Upper Peninsula of Michigan, Catholic and non-Catholic.
 In January of 2012, a branch was opened in Negaunee to help service the needs of the Credit Union's expanding membership.
-It wasn't until late 2018, though, that the name was changed to Embers Credit Union to better reflect the broader field of membership and to make way for a merger with Upper Michigan Community Credit Union in 2019, carrying forward an inclusive mission of thrift and service to all residents of the U.P.
+It wasn't until late 2018, though, that the name was changed to Embers Credit Union to better reflect our broader field of membership and to make way for a merger with Upper Michigan Community Credit Union in 2019 which added a branch in Munising and one in Trenary along with 13 employees.
+Later that year we opened an additional location in Gwinn.